Is Hot Water Heater Knocking Dangerous? Find the Answer Here

 Is Hot Water Heater Knocking Dangerous?

 A knocking sound from the water heater is not a normal thing.
-The sound usually indicates that the tank on the water heater is collecting a thick layer of sediment.
+The sound usually indicates that the tank on the water heater collects a thick sediment layer.
 Regularly flushing your water heater can help prevent this sediment buildup, which often manifests as a popping noise during heating cycles.

 Read also: Why Your Water Heater Sounds Like a Tea Kettle